Chevron B17b car-by-car histories

 Chevron B17bs in 1972

 Bruce Jensen retained his B17B for 1972.
 John Powell's ex-Broeker car is not seen after 1971, although there is some suggestion that it later returned to Broeker.
 Chris Townsend's research shows that Tom Outcault's ex-Opert car went to Frank Sangiorgio.
 Phil Cole's ex-Eyerly car is more of a puzzle, but by 1974 it was with Chuck McCain in Arizona.
 Terrance Peterson's car was sold to somebody in El Cajon, in the San Diego area.
 Also, Nick May had sold the other B17b to Fred Opert in September 1971, so that will also have been part of the picture in the US in 1972.
 However, as that car had been allegedly updated to B18 specification, it may be part of the Chevron B18 puzzle.
 As this car had a F2 Cosworth FVA engine, it may have been the B18-FVA that Nick Craw raced for Opert at the JAF Grand Prix in Japan in May 1972 before being sold in the US.

 Chevron B17bs from 1973 onwards

-In 1973, Tony Rolfe appears with a Chevron B17B in Virginia which is later identified as chassis '17B.70.07'.
+In 1973, Tony Rolfe appeared with a Chevron B17B in Virginia which is later identified as chassis '17B.70.07'.
 Later owner Chris Forrer when talking to Chris Townsend recalled that Rolfe got the car from Canada, which could mean Bruce Jensen's late-1970 car or John Powell's ex-Broeker car; the frame number strongly suggesting it was Jensen's.
 At the same time that Rolfe and then Forrer had this apparently ex-Jensen car, Chuck McCain had the ex-Eyerly car in Arizona, and the ex-Fred Opert car was owned by Frank Sangiorgio, Carmelo Crisafuli and then RJ Nelkin in New York State.
 There is then good circumstantial evidence that the ex-Peter Broeker car had gone somehow from John Powell in 1971 to Guy Revesz in 1973 and then to Barry Geng in 1976.

-In 1977, Jerry Hubbard used a Formula B Chevron B17 in hillclimbs in California, at much the same time that Chris Forrer was circuit racing his ex-Tony Rolfe B17B.
+In 1977, Jerry Hubbard used a Formula B Chevron B17 in hillclimbs in northern California, at much the same time that Chris Forrer was circuit racing his ex-Tony Rolfe B17B.
 Hubbard's car could have been the ex-Terrance Peterson car.